huchanwei123/huchanwei123.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Welcome to my page!
-My name is Chan-Wei Hu (胡展維), I am fortune to work in [TACO group](https://taco-group.github.io/) at Texas A&M University, supervised by [Dr. Zhengzhong Tu](https://vztu.github.io/).
+My name is Chan-Wei Hu (胡展維), I am currently a Ph.D candidate in [TACO group](https://taco-group.github.io/) at Texas A&M University, supervised by [Dr. Zhengzhong Tu](https://vztu.github.io/).
 My research interests broadly lie in computer vision, natural language processing and machine learning.
-Specifically, I am interested in multimodal LLMs with its applications on autonomous driving and robotics.
+Specifically, I am interested in multimodal LLMs with its applications on autonomous driving and robotics, such as visual-language model and its reasoning abilities across multiple frames.